msmvps/join-this-organization/README.md

 You'll receive an email with an invite to join the organization.

-> The invitation will be sent either to the GitHub profile in the Microsoft MVP profile or to the email address specified in the Microsoft MVP profile - depending on your selection in the GitHub issue.
+> The invite will be sent either to the GitHub profile in the Microsoft MVP profile or to the email address specified in the Microsoft MVP profile - depending on your selection in the GitHub issue.

 ## Publicize your organization membership